The Memorial Union & Terrace

 The Nicholas Recreation Center

-The Nicholas Recreation Center is UW-Madison’s newest recreational center.
+The Nicholas Recreation Center is one of UW-Madison’s new recreational center.
 Affectionately nicknamed “the Nick”, the center holds 30,000 square feet of fitness space, 8 courts, 5 studios, an Olympic size pool, and more.

 The Nielsen Tennis Stadium is perfect for those looking to serve up some fun and competition.
 It includes 12 indoor tennis courts, two squash courts, equipment rental and racquet services, and a system to help you find a tennis partner.